FACN1/week5-facn-hosers/README.md

 #To dos:
 - [ ] Make skeleton files
+- [ ] Investigate API's
-- [ ] Investigate API's and how to make requests using request.module
+- [ ] Work out how to make requests using request.module
+- [ ] Set up basic server modules mainly the routes
+ - [ ] one to deal with home and assets
+ - [ ] one to deal with making the requests from the main.js
+ - [ ] test with shot
+- [ ] Use client side JS to make a request straight away

 #SYNTAX
 ```js